UMass-RC/unity-docs/docs/tools/ColabFold.md

 #### Notes:
 * `<path to directory containing MSAs>` is the same as `<path to the output directory>` used with the `colabfold_search` command.
 * `<path to output directory>` is the full path to an existing directory used to store the results.
+* When dealing with a large number of sequences, it is recommended to sort proteins into batches based on their size and submit a job to a GPU node with smaller VRAM for batches with shorter proteins.
+* Note that one of colabfold default settings is to not overwrite existing results.
+Therefore, the batch script of a job that ended before colabfold finished can be resubmitted and colabfold will pursue making predictions for the remaining protein sequences.

 # Full list of parameters for colabfold_search and colabfold_batch